-This proverb is about noble friends – they will make you better (Pr 27:9).
+This proverb is about good friends – they will make you better (Pr 27:9).
 A good friend will make you brighter, sharper, and more useful.
 But not any friend will do.
 Only wise friends make you wiser (Pr 13:20), so good men love other good men (Tit 1:8).
 Foolish friends will dull and corrupt your life (Pr 13:20; I Cor 15:33).
-If a man is good enough to be your father’s friend, it is your wisdom to keep him as your friend (Pr 27:10).
+If your father had or has a noble and wise friend, it is wise for you to keep him as your friend (Pr 27:10).

 The noun countenance here may mean a person’s face and appearance (Pr 25:23; I Sam 16:7,12; Dan 1:13-15; Matt 6:16); it may mean the expression of feeling toward another person (Pr 16:15; Gen 31:2; Ps 4:6; 44:3; Acts 2:28); and it may mean the spirit, demeanor, behavior, or conduct of a man (Pr 15:13; Deut 28:50; Ps 10:4; Eccl 7:3; Dan 5:6,9).
 What is the spirit, demeanor, behavior, and conduct of a man?
 It is his character.

 This proverb deals with the character of a man – a very precious thing indeed.
 Character is by far the most important measure of a man or woman.
 Limiting countenance to improving a man’s facial expressions mocks Solomon’s wisdom.
-A file does not merely make a knife look better; it makes it better!
+A file does not merely make a knife look better; it makes the knife better in its usefulness.
 Limiting countenance to showing feelings makes little sense, for friends already express approval of each other.

 Loners never amount to very much, for they cannot grow (a knife cannot sharpen itself).
 They become dull and rusty with ignorance, poor habits, and depressed spirits.
 Loners are always the weakest members of any group, for they continue to rust and decay without the sharpening steel of noble friends.
 The proverb’s wisdom cannot be overthrown.